ICPI/Prevention-Cluster/OVC/OVCTrends/OVC_SERVcalculations.md

 # Tracking OVC_SERV Changes

-## Proposal for Trends analysis
-- display trends by disaggregates: Active, Graduated, Transferred
-- in FY2018, transferred can be split out to PEPFAR/non-PEPFAR

 ## Summary Table of Changes for OVC_SERV Results
 | Year | Total Numerator | Active definition|APR calculation|
 | ------------- |:-----------:| --------------:| -----------------------:|